Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM

 \section{Simulation Results}

-In this section, we present simulation results to evaluate the performance of the proposed ZP-AFDM system and low-complexity detectors.
-In all simulations, the channel coefficients are modelled as \( h_i \sim \mathcal{CN}(0, 1/P) \), and the maximum delay spread is set as $Q = P-1$.
+In this section, we present simulation results to evaluate the performance of the proposed ZP-AFDM system and low-complexity detectors. {Unless otherwise specified}, the channel coefficients are modelled as \( h_i \sim \mathcal{CN}(0, 1/P) \), and the maximum delay spread is set as $Q = P-1$.
 The Doppler shift of each path is generated according to Jake's model, i.e., $\nu_i = \nu_{\max} \cos(\theta_i)$, where $\theta_i \sim \mathcal{U}[-\pi, \pi]$.
 For fair comparison, the ZP-AFDM system employs the same overall transmit power as the CPP-AFDM system.

-Fig.~\ref{fig:ZPAfdm_ML_UpperBound} shows the BER performance of the ML detector and its theoretical upper bounds for ZP-AFDM system with $N = 6$, $N_\mathrm{ZP} = 2$, and BPSK modulation. {Moreover, doubly selective channels with $P=\left \{2,3,4\right \} $ paths are considered, and the normalized maximum Doppler shift is set to $\nu_{\max} = 1$.} It can be seen that the BER {curves of ZP-AFDM closely approach the analytical upper bounds} at high SNRs, validating the effectiveness of our derived error performance analysis.
+Fig.~\ref{fig:ZPAfdm_ML_UpperBound} shows the BER performance of the ML detector and its theoretical upper bounds for {the} ZP-AFDM system with $N = 6$, $N_\mathrm{ZP} = 2$, and BPSK modulation. {Moreover, doubly selective channels with $P=\left \{2,3,4\right \} $ paths are considered, and the normalized maximum Doppler shift is set to $\nu_{\max} = 1$.} It can be seen that the BER {curves of ZP-AFDM closely approach the analytical upper bounds} at high SNRs, validating the effectiveness of our derived error performance analysis.
 In addition, increasing $P$ leads to improved BER performance due to enhanced multipath diversity.

 Next, we characterize the BER performance of the conventional MMSE and the proposed low-complexity detectors.
-Unless otherwise specified, all subsequent simulations are conducted using $N = 256$, $N_\mathrm{ZP} = 64$ \cite{ZP-OFDM}.
-Fig.~\ref{fig:BER_ZPAfdmVsCPAfdm_MMSE} compares the simulated and analytical BER of CPP-AFDM and ZP-AFDM systems using {conventional MMSE detector, under ``BPSK, $P = 4$" and ``QPSK, $P=2$" configurations.} As shown in Fig.~\ref{fig:BER_ZPAfdmVsCPAfdm_MMSE}, there is a perfect overlap between the analytical curves and the simulated results, demonstrating the accuracy of our derived BER expressions of the MMSE detector.
+Unless otherwise specified, all subsequent simulations are conducted using $N = 256$, $N_\mathrm{ZP} = 64$ \cite{ZP-OFDM}. {Fig.~\ref{fig:BER_ZPAfdmVsCPAfdm_MMSE} compares the simulated and analytical BER of CPP-AFDM and ZP-AFDM systems using the conventional MMSE detector under three configurations: ``BPSK, $P=10$'', ``BPSK, $P=4$'', and ``QPSK, $P=2$''.} As shown in Fig.~\ref{fig:BER_ZPAfdmVsCPAfdm_MMSE}, there is a perfect overlap between the analytical curves and the simulated results, demonstrating the accuracy of our derived BER expressions {for} the MMSE detector.
 Moreover, ZP-AFDM consistently outperforms CPP-AFDM, {as it allocates all transmit energy to data symbols, whereas CPP-AFDM needs to allocate the entire} transmit power across both data and prefixes.
 This trend is consistent with the observation in \cite{ZP-OFDM}, where ZP-OFDM outperforms CP-OFDM in terms of BER.